+In June 2022, Egypt launched a trial phase of the Advanced Clearance Information system (ACI) on airfreight.
+The government is expected to fully apply the electronic ACI system in October 2022.
 On October 1, 2021, Egypt launched the Advanced Clearance Information system (ACI).
 The newly developed customs system was initially launched in a trial mode on April 1, 2021 and was officially launched in October.
 Traders must register within the designated platforms (CargoX for exporters and ACI for importers).
 The Egyptian government will no longer require Egyptian embassy authentication on certificates of origin as noted by the general manager of Misr Technology Services (MTS).
-It is expected that successful implementation of the new customs systems will reduce the average clearance time from the current 28 days to one day as indicated by Minister of Finance.

-The ID number is developed through the upload of the shipment's documents on the platform called ACID and is required on all shipment documents.
-However, control agencies such as plant quarantine, veterinary quarantine and food safety authority, agreed not to include the ACID on the phytosanitary/sanitary and health certificates.
+According to the Minister of Finance, when successfully implemented, the new customs system will reduce the average clearance time from the current 28 days to one day.
+A unique ID number is developed by uploading the shipment's documents on the ACID platform and is required on all shipment documents.
+However, control agencies such as plant quarantine, veterinary quarantine and food safety authority agreed not to include the ACID on the phytosanitary/sanitary and health certificates.
+In June 2022, Egypt launched a trial phase on Advanced Clearance Information system (ACI) on airfreight.
+The government is expected to start the application of this system in October 2022.